 Politically, there are 16 federal states in Germany, each one unique in its history and cuisine.

-You'll need to subscribe to my free newsletter "Just like Oma ~ Kaffeeklatsch" to see more info, extra recipes, and special tips from me, Oma Gerhild!
+Just subscribe to my free newsletter "Just like Oma ~ Kaffeeklatsch" to see more info, extra recipes, and get special tips from me, Oma Gerhild!

 North Rhine Westphalia